AiSingularity/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

         <img src="images/Activity_1-4.jpg" width="50%"/>
 5. Rewrite the following paragraph in a professional, formal tone…
     - Aspect Tested:
-        - I provided the odel with a paragraph oabout a teenager complaining about his job.
+        - I provided the model with a paragraph about a teenager complaining about his job.
 The model showed good grasp of what language-venue fit is.
 The transformed paragraph covered all the core ingredients of the original paragraph but transformed the language to more business appropriate language.
         <img src="images/Activity_1-5.jpg" width="50%"/>

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.